Old Mobile Site: The struggle to survive and expand

 Coureurs de bois from Canada avoided agricultural labor while the settlers were often unfamiliar with farming.
 In order to compensate for this lack of capabilities, slavery was utilized at La Mobile.
 Initially, native slaves were utilized for the clearing of land and tilling of fields.
 By 1710, the population of La Mobile included 90 Native American slaves and servants.
 Ultimately, the Native Americans proved physically and temperamentally unsuitable for the work resulting in the importation of African slaves.

 Due to wars (particularly the War of the Spanish Succession) and English control of the seas, communications between Mobile and Paris were tenuous.
 For a 3-year period of time, Mobile received no supply ships from France.
 Although Mobile had experienced difficulties in establishing successful farming, local agriculture was necessary to sustain the colony.
 In order to prevent starvation, hunting and fishing were often necessary.
 Occasionally, the French resorted to purchasing food from the Spanish in Pensacola (to which they had loaned supplies) or in Havana.

 Although the Mobilian Native Americans were friendly, other Native American tribes, such as the Alabama tribe, frequently attacked the fort as well as hunting or scouting parties.
 Primarily through the efforts of Henri de Tonti, the French became adept with Native American diplomacy.
 Bienville used entertainment and gifts to purchase Native American loyalty and to establish an alliance against the English.
 In 1700, the French signed an alliance with the Choctaw tribe.
 In 1702, the French were able to temporarily reconcile the Choctaws and Chickasaws just before the resumption of hostilities between the English and French.
-Additionally, the French interacted with the Apalachee, Tomeh, Chato, Oumas, and Tawasa tribes.
+Additionally, the French interacted with the Apalachee, Tomeh, Chacato, Oumas, and Tawasa tribes.
 The interaction was detrimental to the regional Native American population which dropped from 5,000 in 1702 to 2,000 in 1711 due primarily to smallpox and other diseases introduced by the colonists.

 Iberville left the region for the last time in June 1702.